 Talent administering carprofen using a syringe.

+Application of eye gel

 Then, shave generously around the incision site [1].
 Clean the surgical site with betadine [2] and place a surgical drape over the animal [3].
-Using a 1-milliliter syringe with a 25-gauge needle, administer bupivacaine subcutaneously at the dorsal and ventral incision sites [4].
+Using a 1-milliliter syringe with a 25-gauge needle, administer bupivacaine subcutaneously at the incision site [4].

 Talent shaving around the incision site.